licenciaparahackear/licenciaparahackear.github.io/posts/filtrando-mis-contactos-del-celular-con-awk.en.md

 [vcf]: https://en.wikipedia.org/wiki/VCard

-Some years ago, when I still used Google services in my phone, the Gmail app decided to create a phone contact for each user I have emailed to.
+Some years ago, when I still used Google services on my phone, the Gmail app decided to create a phone contact for each user I have emailed to.
 This created a lot of useless contacts.
-Contacts for whom I don't even knew they phone number, only their e-mail.
-Unsurprisingly, this turned out to be an annoying behavior.
+Contacts for whom I don't even know their phone number, only their e-mail.
+Unsurprisingly, this turned out to be quite annoying.
 I couldn't easily get rid of these new contacts, so I kept them even though I knew I wouldn't use them.

 Since I was already changing my phone, it was a good occasion to finally delete all of these useless contacts.
 To do this, I would need to:

 * Export my old phone contacts into a [.vcf file][vcf]
-* Find or create a tool allowing me to programatically delete the contacts without a phone number
+* Find or create a tool allowing me to programmatically delete the contacts without a phone number
 * Save the output into a new .vcf file, ready for import into my new phone